ivan-vikhrev/open_model_zoo/demos/tests/README.md

 **3. Framework requirements**

 Install requirements according to source framework for tested models.
-So script use `omz_downloader` and `omz_converter` tools.
-For more information please see [OMZ Tools](../../tools/model_tools/README.md).
+Script uses `omz_downloader` and `omz_converter` tools.
+For more information about them refere to [OMZ Tools](../../tools/model_tools/README.md).

 **4. Test requirements**